 How Do I File for Workers’ Compensation Benefits?

-Any injuries from a workplace accidents should be reported as soon as possible to a manager, supervisor, or other administrator.
+Any injuries from a workplace accident should be reported as soon as possible to a manager, supervisor, or another administrator.
 This begins the process of receiving workers’ compensation benefits, including medical expenses.
 It is not required in New Jersey that notice be given in writing, but it is always best to keep written records of the claim process.

 Employers are then responsible for notifying their insurance companies, who will determine if workplace injuries or illnesses are covered.
 They may confer with the doctor who evaluated the injury and then decide to approve treatment.
 If this is the case, benefits should begin immediately and the employee does not usually get billed by the doctor.

-What Should I Do If My Claim is Denied?
+What Should I Do If My Workers’ Comp Claim is Denied?

 It is possible that an employer’s insurance provider will refuse to pay for treatment of a work injury or illness.
-This can be because the injury or illness is not considered work related, the type and extent of medical treatment is being disputed, or other reasons.
+This can be because the injury or illness is not considered work-related, the type and extent of medical treatment are being disputed, or other reasons.
 However, there are also instances when a legitimate claim is denied because the insurance company is trying to avoid paying benefits.

 If your New Jersey workers’ compensation claim is denied, it’s important to take action right away.
 An experienced workers’ compensation attorney who knows the steps of the claim process and the evidence needed to support a successful petition will also know exactly what benefits for which you’re eligible, how to maximize your claim, and will not settle for less.